As a party host, you want everything to be perfect.

 In the classic original, the narrative is that the world is in danger, and players must work together to save it.

-.
-Therefore, you and your guests will be too busy thinking to worry about social anxiety!
+Therefore, you and your guests will be too busy thinking about worrying about social anxiety!

 4. Trivial Pursuit